What is silkscreen printing?

 Preparing the screen

 First, pick the right mesh count.
-This refers to the number of apertures (or holes) in one square centimetre of screen.
-A higher mesh count (a denser mesh) reduces the flow of ink, increasing the capacity for fine detail.
-A lower mesh count, meanwhile, is useful for large flat deposits and metallics.
+This refers to the number of apertures (holes) in one square centimetre of screen.
+A higher mesh count (denser mesh) reduces the flow of ink, increasing the capacity for fine detail.
+A lower mesh count, meanwhile, is useful for large flat deposits and working with metallics.

-Before printing, screens are coated and left in a dark room to dry.
-This is to stop any unwanted exposure to UV light.
-Next, they are placed on the glass of an exposure unit with a film positive positioned between the screen and a UV light source.
-This process exposes the film positive onto the screen.
-Afterwards, the screen is rinsed in the washout booth.
-Areas that were blocked from light by the film positive are washed away to leave open mesh.
-Tape and screen fill are applied to perfect the stencil and prevent ink passing into unwanted areas.
+Before printing, screens are coated and left to dry in a dark room.
+This is to avoid any unwanted exposure to UV light.
+Next, they are placed flat on the glass of an exposure unit with a film positive positioned between the screen and a UV light source.
+This process 'exposes' the film positive onto the screen.
+Afterwards, the screen is rinsed.
+Areas that were blocked by the film positive are washed away to leave behind open mesh.
+Afterwards, tape and screen fill are used to perfect the stencil and prevent ink passing into unwanted areas.

 Make-Ready

 There are many ways to skin a cat, and there are many schools of thought in printmaking.
-A lot of Avant Arte editions are created in partnership with Make-Ready.
-From the humble beginnings of our founder's garage, Make-Ready is an upstart turned major player in the world of silkscreen printing, following in the footsteps of revered studios such as German printmakers Domberger by foregrounding precision and breaking ground with non-stop technical innovation.
+Most Avant Arte editions are created in partnership with Make-Ready.
+From the humble beginnings in a garage, Make-Ready is an upstart turned major player in the world of silkscreen printing – following in the footsteps of revered studios such as Domberger with obsessive precision and relentless technical innovation.

-The name Make-Ready refers to the setup of the printing press, creating the exact conditions required for a perfect run – a fitting name for a studio that prides itself on thorough preparation, meticulous process and a pristine finish.
-At Make-Ready we're unafraid to look towards screen printing’s roots in industry to advance our processes.
+The name Make-Ready refers to the setup of the printing press – a fitting name for a studio that prides itself on thorough preparation, meticulous process and a pristine finish.
+We're unafraid to look towards screen printing’s industrial roots to advance our processes.
 Rather than make enemies of the future, we embrace developments in printmaking and combine them with tried and tested approaches.
 We've introduced UV-cured inks, semi-automatic printing benches and automatic dryers as the workshop continues to grow.
-It is the use of high tech equipment that enables printmakers to focus on the thing that matters.
+The thoughtful use of high-tech equipment enables printmakers to focus on the thing that matters.
 Printing.
 There are so many variables to consider when crafting a silkscreen print, and the capacity to control them is what ultimately expands our creative possibilities.

 A screen welcomes visitors to the Make-Ready studio, housed in an innocuous North London warehouse.